REGISTRAR’S OFFICE AUTHORIZATION NO. 77-127

 Authorized Retention:

-These records document notices of courses which students have dropped or added after their registration.
+These records document notices of courses which students have dropped, added or withdrawn from after their registration.

 Authorized Retention:

-These records document certifications of enrollments sent to the Veterans Administration, Selective Service, Social Security and other organizations for veteran’s benefits, student deferments, Social Security benefits, student discounts, etc.
+These records document certifications of enrollments sent to the Selective Service, Social Security and other organizations for student deferments, Social Security benefits, student discounts, etc.

 Authorized Retention: